haenah/eslint-plugin-sort-properties/README.md

 # eslint-plugin-sort-properties

 This plugin provides rules that enforce the sorting of properties in object expressions, object destructuring for JavaScript, and type literals, interface members for TypeScript.\
 Inspired by [eslint-plugin-sort-keys-fix](https://www.npmjs.com/package/eslint-plugin-sort-keys-fix), it is designed to be auto-fixable but way faster by fixing misorder of properties at once.
-It is up to <span style="color:red;">**70x faster to fix, 6x to apply rule, 6x to parse.**</span><sub>[benchmark](https://github.com/haenah/eslint-plugin-sort-properties/blob/v1.1.10/benchmarks/result.md)</sub>\
+It is up to <span style="color:red;">**60x faster to fix, 8x to parse, 4x to apply rule.**</span><sub>[benchmark](https://github.com/haenah/eslint-plugin-sort-properties/blob/v1.1.10/benchmarks/result.md)</sub>\
 And this plugin can be configured to include leading/trailing comments as part of the property, so there's less chance of breaking the placement of comments.\
 Additionally, inspired by the [eslint-plugin-react/jsx-sort-props rule](https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/jsx-sort-props.md), it supports giving higher priority to function properties when sorting.